surajadhikari3/Self-notes/Gems/Design pattern(Bassed on gangs of 4).....md

 Concepts : Can be done by shallow copy and deep copy of the objects.(By default it is shallow copy..)

-Shallow copy : copies the primitive value and copies the reference of the object..
-(If the reference is changed it will also change outside..)
+Shallow copy : copies the high level object but for the nested objects only the reference is copied so the changes in copy reflect to original object and vise-versa.

-Deep copy: copies entire object keeping its own reference..
+Deep copy: copies entire object along with the nested object pointing completly to the another memory reference with proper isolation

 Implements the Cloneable interface which is marker interface..